BaslerLab/BacFighT6/README.md

 ## 9. Preset Scenarios

-The "Load Preset Scenario" button provides access to pre-configured parameter sets designed to explore specific phenomena:
+The "Load Preset Scenario" button provides access to pre-configured parameter sets designed to explore specific phenomena. **To select a preset, simply click anywhere on its title or in the background of its box.
+The box will become highlighted.**
 * **1. Role of Initial Density (Att & Prey):** Focuses on how varying initial cell densities and ratios between Attackers and Prey affect outcomes.
 Defenders are typically disabled.
 * **2. Prey Sensitivity / Effector Type (Att & Prey):** Explores how different Prey sensitivities (to lytic vs. non-lytic toxins, or both) influence interactions.
 Defenders are typically disabled.
 * **3. Contact Sensing & Kin Exclusion (Att & Prey):** Investigates the impact of Attacker T6SS firing strategies like biased targeting of adjacent cells and avoiding self-attack.
 Defenders are typically disabled.